Victorcorcos/validations-skipper/README.md

-# Validations Skipper
+# Validations Skipper :gem:

-A repository dedicated to a ruby gem that enables ruby classes to skip specific validations.
+A repository dedicated to a ruby gem that allows classes to skip desired validations.

-# Why this is necessary?
+# Why it is necessary?

 Currently, **the rails only enables to skip all validations** via: